 Benefits and risks of radiation therapy

-The goal of radiation therapy is to destroy cancer cells without harming nearby healthy tissue.
-In this case, radiation is very effective in killing cancer cells and is one of the most common forms of cancer treatment.
+The goal of radiation therapy is to destroy cancer cells while minimizing the side effects to nearby healthy tissue.
+Radiation is very effective in killing cancer cells and is one of the most common forms of cancer treatment.
+It is used to treat and help cure most types of cancers.
+In patients whose cancer has spread causing pain, bleeding or other symptoms, radiation therapy is also effective at reducing or eliminating these symptoms to improve quality of life.

 What happens during radiation therapy?